doubleirish/OSCON_2015/README.md

         Most modern web APIs prefer JSON because of its interoperability.
 All modern languages have excellent JSON support, but large-scale environments often require more than simple serialization/de-serialization.
 This tutorial shows how to leverage JSON Schema, Search, and Transform along with simple tooling to enhance a developers workflow to build elegant, powerful, and efficient applications.

-        > conor - reviews a number of tools for schema-searching e.g xpath-like ways of searching and filtering the json content.
+        > Conor - reviews a number of tools for schema-searching e.g xpath-like ways of searching and filtering the json content.
 JSONpath and JSONpointer seems to be the top tools here.
 Also looks at transform tools ( similar to xslt in the xml world) to convert from JSON to HTML, XML and other forms of JSON.
 Support here is a little more scrappy.
 I thought the jq tool that works with curl was a handy one for bash scripts.
 ALso includes two projects you can use to test out searchs and transforms.

     *   00:55:04 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

     *   ### An introduction to d3.js: From scattered to scatterplot - Scott Murray (University of San Francisco) - Part 1

         Get started with d3.js, the most powerful JavaScript tool for creating data visualizations on the web.
 We'll start from scratch, and build an interactive scatterplot by the end of the session.

+        > Conor - basically an opensource implementtion of google charts . uses javascript on the front-end to create visualizations , uses Javascript, CSS, SVG etc to build a comparison is here [comparison](https://blog.socialcops.com/engineering/d3-js-versus-google-charts) slides , [slides](http://scatteredtoscatterplot.strataconf.com/book.html#slide-3) , [lab](https://github.com/alignedleft/scattered-scatterplot) , [cheatsheet](https://github.com/alignedleft/scattered-scatterplot/blob/master/D3%20Cheat%20Sheet.pdf)

     *   00:30:10 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)